aerobase/omnibus-aerobase-server/doc/settings/nginx.md

 ## Using a non-bundled web-server

 By default, Aerobase is installed with bundled Nginx.
-Aerobase allows webserver access through user `unifiedpush-www` which resides in the group with the same name.
-To allow an external webserver access to Aerobase, external webserver user needs to be added `unifiedpush-www` group.
+Aerobase allows webserver access through user `aerobase-www` which resides in the group with the same name.
+To allow an external webserver access to Aerobase, external webserver user needs to be added `aerobase-www` group.

 To use another web server like Apache or an existing Nginx installation you will have to perform the following steps: